FELIPEACASTRO/Prompt-Help/README.md

 ## 🇺🇸 Navigation Guide (English)

-This repository is a **Universal Compendium of Prompts** and Prompt Engineering resources, resulting from a rigorous analysis of over 200 references.
+This repository is a **Universal Compendium of Prompts** and Prompt Engineering resources, resulting from a rigorous analysis of over 300 references and the extraction of thousands of open-source prompts.
 The goal is to provide a single, organized source to maximize the effectiveness of using Large Language Models (LLMs) in professional and technical contexts.

 ### 1. Repository Structure